DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Attack, Mystic Confusion
    - Description: You channel your abilities to target the psyche of your enemy to leave them incapacitated.
    - Resource: Minor or Major
-   - Mechanic: You make a Mystic Attack draw on 1/3 (Minor/Major) characters, expending the Power Points.
+   - Mechanic: You make a Mystic Attack draw on 1/3 (Minor/Major) characters, expending the Energy Points.
 On a hit, characters take no damage, but are Stunned.
    - Prerequisites:
       + Power: Attack, Mystic
       + Role: Support or Caster